Netflix/NfWebCrypto/README.md

         handles the transport of JSON-serialized messages to and from the plugin, while the top level implements the W3C WebCrypto interface.
         Native devs will need to change the bottom level to match their bridge API.
-This source file borrows heavily from polycrypt (polycrypto.net) web/test_qa.html
+This source file borrows heavily from PolyCrypt (polycrypt.net) web/test_qa.html
         The Jasmine HTML unit tests that exercise the javascript WebCrypto API exposed to the javascript client by nfcrypto.js.